Trapping AI

 Context #

 This guide provides a comprehensive analysis of implementing a data poisoning mechanism within static websites hosted on GitHub Pages and generated using Hugo, a static site generator.
-Specifically, we describe its application to our website.
-The approach employs Quixotic, which operates through a simple Markov Chain-based text generator, to feed deceptive data to bots and large language model (LLM) crawlers that disregard robots.txt directives.
+Specifically, we describe its application to our own website.
+The approach employs Quixotic—a program designed to feed fake content to bots and large language model (LLM) scrapers that ignore robots.txt—which operates by way of a simple Markov Chain text generator.

-Through the strategic embedding of subtle yet cumulative distortions within training datasets, this method aims to incrementally erode model integrity, thereby contributing—albeit to a limited extent—to its progressive destabilization.
-It is important to note that this implementation is grounded in the methodological framework outlined by Bastian Greshake Tzovaras and is comprehensively documented in the following resource: https://tzovar.as/algorithmic-sabotage-ssg/.
+Through the strategic embedding of subtle yet cumulative distortions within training datasets, this approach aims to incrementally erode model integrity, thereby contributing—albeit to a limited extent—to its progressive destabilization.
+It is important to note that this implementation is grounded in the methodological framework outlined by Bastian Greshake Tzovaras and is comprehensively documented in the following resources: here and here.

 Implementation #

-To automate the building and deployment of your site to GitHub Pages, you must configure a workflow using GitHub Actions.
-In your local repository, create a new folder named .github/workflows and either add a new or update the existing hugo.yaml file with the following contents:
+To automate the build and deployment process of a static website on GitHub Pages, it is necessary to configure a workflow using GitHub Actions.
+Within the local repository, a .github/workflows directory should be created, and a hugo.yaml file—either newly added or updated—should include the following contents:

 # Sample workflow for building and deploying a Hugo site to GitHub Pages